 The Directors have assessed the impact, or potential impact, of all New Accounting Requirements.
-In the opinion of the Directors, there are no mandatory New Accounting Requirements applicable in the current period that had any material effect on the reported performance, financial position, or disclosures of the Company.
-Consequently, no mandatory New Accounting Requirements are listed.
-The Company has not adopted any New Accounting Requirements that are not mandatory.
+In the opinion of the Directors, except for the amendments to IAS 1 and IFRS 13 referred to below, there are no mandatory New Accounting Requirements applicable in the current period that had any material effect on the reported performance, financial position, or disclosures of the Company.
+Consequently, no other mandatory New Accounting Requirements are listed.
+The Company has not early adopted any New Accounting Requirements that are not mandatory.